Time: 10:00 am – 15:00 pm (Award ceremony at 12:45pm)

 This course offered by the Department of Industrial and Manufacturing Systems Engineering covers student-centered learning on industrial systems analysis, design, and integration.
 The course is based on case studies and capstone projects in experiential learning environments.
 Students are expected to develop their industrial systems integration skills in systems modeling and simulation, systems analysis and decision process, systems integration requirement analysis, systems integration strategies and planning, implementation and organizational issues for systems integration.
 The course involves industrial systems analysts and practitioners from manufacturing, logistics, and service sectors to share best practices for systems integration at different levels such as supply chain, enterprise, information, infrastructure, process, and decision.

-Coordinator: Dr. HH Cheung and Prof. George G.Q.
+Coordinators: Dr. HH Cheung and Prof. George G.Q.
 Huang (Department of Industrial and Manufacturing Systems Engineering)

 MECH4429 Capstone Integrated Experience